David Boyd (author)

-David Boyd (born March 7, 1951) is a Canadian author residing in St. Stephen, New Brunswick.
-He is a retired English and Media teacher at Appleby College.
-He writes a historical fiction series on World War II, "The Reflecting Man," for adults as D.K.R.
+David Boyd (March 7, 1951 – June 26, 2025) was a Canadian author residing in St. Stephen, New Brunswick.
+He was an English and Media teacher at Appleby College.
+He wrote a historical fiction series on World War II, "The Reflecting Man," for adults as D.K.R.
 Boyd. and for children/YA readers as David Boyd.
 As a playwright, Boyd adapted Shakespeare's Macbeth to create Macbeth: A Multimedia Event (1995) and Julius Caesar to create Caesar: A Multimedia Event (2005).
 In 1996, his Young Adult novel Bottom Drawer was nominated for a Governor General's Award.
-He also writes dystopian fiction under the pseudonym of David Collins.
+He also wrote dystopian fiction under the pseudonym of David Collins.
 He is the brother of economist Dr. Lorraine Eden.